tralamazza/embedded_zig/README.md

 # embedded_zig

-A "minimal" ARM cortex-M firmware in Zig.
+A "minimal" ARM cortex-M firmware in Zig running on a STM32F103.
+It blinks.

 ## building